Roger Stone Indictment Raises More Big Questions About Russia, Trump 2016 Campaign

 He has said since that he didn't have any inside information and he was just puffing up his own importance — taking things Assange was saying publicly and making it appear to Trump's campaign that Stone had learned them through some kind of inside line.

-Trump's lawyer, Giuliani, said in December that Stone hadn't given the campaign a heads-up but even if he had — as prosecutors now allege — that isn't a crime.
+Trump's lawyer, Rudy Giuliani, said in December that Stone hadn't given the campaign a heads-up but that even if he had — as prosecutors now allege — that isn't a crime.
 Giuliani compared it to getting a tip that a newspaper is about to run a story before it appears.

-And Stone, as he and others observed on Friday, isn't facing criminal charges related to the actions he took in 2016, but rather the accounts he's given about them afterward to Congress and other related activity.
+And Stone, as he and others observed on Friday, isn't facing criminal charges related to the actions he took in 2016, but rather the accounts he has given about them afterward to Congress and other related activity.

-If that suggests prosecutors don't consider Stone's underlying conduct itself to be illegal, it also raises questions about what he or Trump campaign leaders expected out of the advance warning about the Oct.
+If that suggests prosecutors don't consider Stone's underlying conduct itself to be illegal, it also raises questions about what he or Trump campaign leaders expected out of the warning about the Oct.
 7 disclosure.

 What actions did they take — or not take — with that information, if any?